-Another factor is the tendency to favour a known circle of writers and acquaintances.
+Another factor applies to all outlets everywhere: a tendency to favor a known circle of writers and acquaintances.
 Not name authors but known authors.
 The smaller the press, the more this is likely to happen.
 But don't complain too bitterly-these people are working for love, remember, not as paid professionals.
 The playing field may not be level, but at least you're on it, you're not excluded.
 You just have to play harder.